Flora (mythology)

 Flora (Flōra) is a Roman goddess of flowers and spring.
 She was one of the twelve deities of traditional Roman religion who had their own flamen, the Floralis, one of the flamines minores.
 Her association with spring gave her particular importance at the coming of springtime, as did her role as goddess of youth.
 She is one of several fertility goddesses and a relatively minor figure in Roman mythology.
 Her Greek counterpart is Chloris.

 Etymology

-The name Flōra descends from Proto-Italic *flōsā ('goddess of flowers'), itself a derivation from Proto-Italic *flōs ('flower'; cf. Latin flōs, flōris 'blossom, flower').
-It is cognate with the Oscan goddess of flowers Fluusa, demonstrating that the cult was known more widely among Italic peoples.
-The name ultimately derives from Proto-Indo-European *bʰleh₃ōs ('blossoming').
+The name Flōra descends from Proto-Italic flōsā ('goddess of flowers'), itself a derivation from Proto-Italic flōs ('flower'; cf. Latin flōs, flōris 'blossom, flower').
+It is cognate with the Oscan goddess of flowers Fluusa, demonstrating that the cult had spread across the Italic peoples.
+The name ultimately derives from Proto-Indo-European bʰleh₃- ('bloom, flower').
+Compare the name of the goddess Aurora, which shows a similar a-extension.

 Festivals and temples

 Flora's festival, the Floralia, was held between April 28 and May 3 and was celebrated with drinking, flowers, and entertainments (ludi).
 The festival was first instituted in 240 BCE, and on the advice of the Sibylline books, she was also given a temple in 238 BCE.
 At the festival, with the men decked in flowers, and the women wearing normally forbidden gay costumes, five days of farces and mimes were enacted – ithyphallic, and including nudity when called for – followed by a sixth day of the hunting of goats and hares.
 On May 23 another flower festival was held, the Rosalia.